Mauka Concourse at Honolulu International Airport

 Designing for 21st Century Transportation

-Scheduled to open in 2019, the new 250,000 square-foot, two-story concourse building will be located to the north of the existing inter-island terminal.
+Opening August 27, 2021, the new 230,000 square-foot, two-story concourse building will be located to the north of the existing inter-island terminal.
 In collaboration with the State Department of Transportation, KYA led a team, comprised of 20 different firms, to create a modern airport design to meet the demands of 21st century transportation.
 The primary goal was to create a welcoming gateway for visitors and locals that is reflective of the unique Aloha culture and natural environment in Hawaii.

 The primary goal was to create a welcoming gateway for visitors and locals that is reflective of the unique Aloha cultural and natural environment in Hawaii.